 Brain mechanisms of cognition and behaviour and of cognitive and behavioural deficits; hippocampus; prefrontal cortex; learning and memory; behavioural testing; in vivo electrophysiology; rodent models

 My main teaching interests are in the areas of neuroscience and biological psychology.
 I contribute to undergraduate (across all three years) and postgraduate teaching within the School of Psychology… read more

 My research examines how a brain circuit consisting of the hippocampus, prefrontal cortex and connected subcortical sites mediates and integrates important cognitive functions, including… read more

 MCGARRITY, STEPHANIE, MASON, ROB, FONE, KEVIN, PEZZE, MARIE and BAST, TOBIAS, 2017.
 Hippocampal neural disinhibition causes attentional and memory deficits Cerebral Cortex.
 27(9), 4447–4462

 PEZZE M, MCGARRITY S, MASON R, FONE KC and BAST T, 2014.
 Too Little and Too Much: Hypoactivation and Disinhibition of Medial Prefrontal Cortex Cause Attentional Deficits.
 The Journal of neuroscience : the official journal of the Society for Neuroscience.
 34(23), 7931-7946

 I offer projects through the BBSRC Doctoral Training Programme.
-This programme typically has a December application deadline for PhD projects starting in September of the following year.
+This programme has a January application deadline for PhD projects starting in September.
+An outline of the current project I offer can be found here.
 If you have questions in relation to these projects, please feel free to contact me.

 If you have secured your own funding or have a specific funding scheme in mind and you would like to work towards a PhD with me, please email me.
 Suitable candidates would typically have some relevant research experience (e.g., from undergraduate or MSc projects).